+Welcome to Hälsa Nutrition!
 I’m Maria, a Registered Dietitian-Nutritionist with a longtime passion for nutrition, cooking, and wellness.
-I am also a wife and mom to two boys, ages 8 and 10, who provide me with first-hand experience of the joys and challenges of feeding a family on a daily basis!
+I am also a wife and mom to two boys, ages 12 and 14, who provide me with first-hand experience of the joys and challenges of feeding a family.

 - inspiring you to cook more often,

-- giving you a variety of simple, family-friendly, healthful recipes,
+- giving you a variety of family-friendly, nourishing recipes,

 - sharing my advice on what works with kids and picky eaters,